Clustering of Local Extrema in Planck CMB maps: Summary and conclusions

-One-point statistics of local extrema and sharp clipping in the form of probability density as a function of threshold and also cumulative probability density function have been computed for both simulations and observed {\it Planck}.
-Number of peaks and troughs for different observed maps indicated different results demonstrating non-resolved shot noises in different separation components.
-The number density of sharp clipping for different data sets were compatible with Gaussian hypothesis, while considering constraints in recognizing pixels as local extrema magnify the deviations from Gaussianity.
-In this case, we obtained a discrepancy between the {\it Planck} data for 100GHz band and Gaussian CMB map.
-This kind of non-Gaussianity is frequency dependent and may not have primordial origin.
+One-point statistics of local extrema and sharp clipping in the form of probability density as a function of threshold and also the cumulative number density function have been computed for both end-to-end simulations and observed {\it Planck} temperature CMB maps.
+Based on the normalized cumulative number density of troughs, we found that \texttt{NILC} and \texttt{CR} represent very tiny deviations from the corresponding simulations around the $\vartheta \in [-2-0]$, while the cumulative number density of peaks confirms the consistency for all component separations.
+Numbers of peaks, troughs, and sharp clippings for different observed maps compared to the corresponding end-to-end simulated data sets indicated similar results, supporting the Gaussianity hypotheses in the different separation components.
+However, the pixel statistics at the threshold was less sensitive to the non-Gaussianity.
+As depicted in Fig. \ref{fig:nextrema}, the mean value of the cumulative number density of peaks and troughs for the observed maps is almost higher than the simulations.
+In addition, the value of the number density of local extrema at $\vartheta \approx 0$ for all observed maps is less than expected in the Gaussian simulation (see Fig. \ref{fig:numberdensity}).